bobgeis/coffeeAsteroids/README.md

-### Asteroids Coffee
+### Coffee Asteroids

 A learning project: an asteroids game written in coffeescript.
-(Because whenver you learn a language, you must write Asteroids in it.)
+(Because whenever you learn a language, you must write Asteroids in it.)

 #### Controls

 * Arrow keys for movement.
 * Spacebar to fire weapon.
+* Enter to dock with stations.